-In order to assure that the candidate standard, if approved, will be made available under license to all implementers, members and non-members alike, any organization submitting a RFC Proposal Package is required to complete, sign and deliver a

-Submission of Technology Form, a copy of which can be obtained via download from the OGC Web Site (www.opengeospatial.org).
+In order to assure that the candidate standard, if approved, will be made available under license to all implementers, members and non-members alike, any organization submitting a RFC Proposal Package that has non-OGC copyright and/or intellectual property associated with the candidate standard3 is required to complete, sign and deliver a Submission of Technology Form, a copy of which can be obtained via download from the OGC Web Site (www.opengeospatial.org).
+See caveat above.